اَعُوْذُ بِاللهِ مِنَ الشَّيْطَانِ الرَّجِيْمِ

 بِسْمِ اللهِ الرَّحْمن الرَّحِيْمِ

 It is extremely important that when you add the fish into the oil that the oil is hot.
-If you add it into cold oil the batter will just fall off and then you will be left with fish and chunks of fallen batter just swimming around in the oil.
+If you add it into cold oil the batter will just fall off.
+Then you will be left with fish and chunks of fallen batter just swimming around in the oil.
 This batter yields a delicious and crispy pakora due to the addition of cornflour.
 If you don’t have cornflour, you could always omit it and add plain flour, it just won’t be as crispy!

 This fish pakora recipe is the perfect Pakistani pakora recipe for all your street-food style needs.